This talk on Biblical Leadership consists of five lessons that tackle the subject in three ways:

-- Five attributes of leadership based on thousands of interviews by leadership gurus, Kouzes and Posner
+- Each lesson looks at the five attributes of leadership that are based on thousands of interviews conducted by leadership gurus James Kouzes and Barry Posner

-- Biblical examples of those, both from the Old and New Testaments, and
+- Each lesson explores Biblical examples, from both the Old and New Testaments, of those five attributes

 Lesson One: Challenge the Process